Making the most of your B2B market research in 2021: Trends you shouldn’t miss!

 It also has two subtypes known as Discrete data and Continuous data.

-Discrete data basically takes countable numbers like 1, 2, 3, 4, 5, and so on.
+Discrete data takes countable numbers like 1, 2, 3, 4, 5, and so on.
 In the case of infinity, these numbers will keep going on.

-Example: in a school exam, students who scored 80%-100% come under distinction, 60%-80% have first-class and below 60% are second class.
+For example, in a school exam, students who scored 80%-100% come under distinction, 60%-80% are first-class, and below 60% are second-class.

 Continuous data is further divided into two categories: Interval and Ratio.